hazennetworksolutions/worrell-testnet/testnet-en.md

 worrelld --help
 ```

 > If you prefer to build (and audit) the binary yourself instead of using the prebuilt tarball, see the alternative step below and skip this one.
+Either way, the resulting binary ends up at `$HOME/go/bin/worrelld`, which is what Cosmovisor will pick up in the next step.

 ---